KonnorRogers/mrujs/docs/src/_documentation/how_tos/70-using-shoelace-with-mrujs.md

 ---
-title: Using Shoelace with Mrujs
+title: Using Shoelace with mrujs
-doc_order: 70
+permalink: /using-shoelace-with-mrujs
 ---

 Mrujs ships with a Shoelace plugin.
 Currently this plugin is fairly minimal.
 At its